jameshanlon/cheese/cheese/pages/governance.md

   <p>Technical Director</p>

   <p>Jeremy founded a venture-capital funded software company (Pulsic Ltd,
-  Bristol).
+Bristol) and Friends of the Earth Bristol.
 With 33 years experience in software and silicon chip design, he is the author of several patents.
 Having developed bespoke software to power our low-cost iPhone-based survey equipment, he has trained 32 surveyors to carry out more than 200 C.H.E.E.S.E. surveys successfully.
 He is currently designing our own custom thermal-imaging camera based on a Raspberry-Pi computer.
 This system is currently at the working prototype stage.
 Jeremy works pro bono for the project. </p>

   <hr>
   </div>